ECCC-MSC/open-data/docs/msc-data/nwp_rdaqa/readme_rdaqa-datamart_en.md

 * __HH__ : Analysis validity time, in UTC [00, 01, 02, ..., 22, 23]

-A history of 24 days of forecast is kept in this directory.
+An history of 24 hours of forecast is kept in this directory.

 ## Technical specification of the grid